 The Green House officially opened in May of 2008 and because of all of the wonderful guests and their enthusiasm to share their experiences, reactions, and comments on Trip Advisor, this bed and breakfast has reached unexpected heights.

 And as of November, 2013, The Green House has been passed over to us, after two years of corresponding with Bryan and Gabriel, it finally became reality.
 I think all of the foreigners who move to this Valley have come in search of a different way of life.
 I moved here from New York City with my canine companion, Lala, but I grew up in the countryside of Pennsylvania, so close to my heart was always a longing for nature.
 At 30 years old, even long before, I could consciously recognize how imperative it was for me to shift out of the Big City Lifestyle.
 After a trip to the Sacred Valley in 2011 with my mother and friends, I immediately felt home in a way that I had not felt anywhere else.
 My mother shared my sentiment- afterall, it was her who brought me to Peru to experience the magic.
 After a week here, my mind was on overdrive: How can I make this my reality?
 How can I move here?
 What would it be like to live here?
-And so begun the dialogue with my mother, who also wanted to deepen her work here in healthcare with her students from University of Delaware.
+And so begun the dialog with my mother, who also wanted to deepen her work here in healthcare with her students from University of Delaware.
 Two days after returning to the states, I found The Green House through a shot in the dark Google Search and the conversation started between Bryan and Gabriel and me and my mother.
 A year later, my mother was able to come back to see the property, I made it back here alone April 2013- and in a few days, everything pointed to this being so right and true, that in July, my mother and I flew back to begin the process of a great life change and adventure!

 In life, sometimes changes occur and it feels you are swimming against a current.
 And sometimes, miraculously, changes can occur and it feels as if a whole community is helping you to swim WITH the current.
 This shift was exactly that.
 The support and assistance in this transition have been paramount and prove to my mother and me what a special place this is, the community and the Green House.
 It continues to be our goal to uphold the integrity with which this spectacular place was built.
-As I will be the one permanently here with Lala and our Peruvian canine additions I have acquired over the years, Gracie and Noya, I look forward to connecting with you all and assisting you with absolutely whatever your needs may be during your stay in the Sacred Valley of the Incas.
+As I will be the one permanently here with Lala and our Peruvian canine additions I have acquired over the two years, Gracie and Noya, I look forward to connecting with you all and assisting you with absolutely whatever your needs may be during your stay in the Sacred Valley of the Incas.